-What is a Denial-of-Service (DDoS) Attacks?
+What is a DDoS Attacks?
 GRIDINSOFT TEAM

 DDoS is an abbreviation for “distributed denial of service”.
 This definition explains a lot about the essence of this situation.
 First, however, the reasons, as well as ways of avoidance, must be presented.
 So, first of all, let’s talk about how it works - it will give you the hints to protect the website from any DDoS attacks.